jamstackpress/jamstackpress/readme.txt

 ## Content filters & Deploy tools
 **Content filters**
-- Replace your WordPress base URL with the frontend URL defined in the plugin settings.
+- Replace your WordPress base URL with the front-end URL defined in the plugin settings.
 - Add image width and height attributes to  every image placed at the content.
 - Add _blank target to every external link at the content.

 **Deploy tools**
-- Trigger frontend build: You can specify a build webhook url for triggering a deploy in your frontend site, directly from your WordPress backend.
+- Trigger front-end build: You can specify a build webhook url for triggering a deploy in your front-end site, directly from your WordPress back-end.
 This is specially useful to keep your frontend site always updated with the latest content, without having to manually trigger a deploy.

 == Screenshots ==